Atlantox/RDBA/README.md

 Easy mode:
 1. Download the release
 2. Config settings.txt (be sure not use blank spaces and separate all with commas)
-3. Custom the profesions as you like
+3. Custom professions.txt according to you role game
 3. Run bot.exe

 Developer mode:
 1. Install python
 2. Download RDBA
 3. Config settings.txt (be sure not use blank spaces and separate all with commas)
-4. Custom the professions and the code as you like
+4. Custom professions.txt according to you role game
 5. Run bot.py

 If you know how to implement a Discord bot, you shouldn't have problem, but, if you dont know, follow this list of tutorials: (not mines)